 As a fabless semiconductor company, we conduct IC design and development in our facilities and electronically transfer our proprietary IC designs to third-party semiconductor fabricators who process silicon wafers to produce the ICs that we design.
 Our IC designs typically use industry-standard CMOS manufacturing process technology to achieve a level of performance normally associated with more expensive special-purpose IC fabrication technology.
 We believe the use of CMOS technology facilitates the rapid production of our ICs within a lower cost framework.
 Our IC production employs submicron process geometries which are readily available from leading foundry suppliers worldwide, thus increasing the likelihood that manufacturing capacity will be available throughout our products' life cycles.
 We currently partner primarily with Taiwan Semiconductor Manufacturing Co.
-(TSMC) and Semiconductor Manufacturing International Corporation (SMIC) to manufacture the majority of our semiconductor wafers.
-We believe that our fabless manufacturing model significantly reduces our capital requirements and allows us to focus our resources on design, development and marketing of our ICs.
+(TSMC) and Semiconductor Manufacturing model significantly reduces our capital requirements and allows us to focus our resources on design, development and marketing of our ICs.